nf-core/hlatyping/docs/usage.md

 ### HLA references

-The **nf-core/hlatyping** pipeline uses a default HLA reference which is located in the pipelines root directory in `./data/references` and the corresponding mapper indices in `./data/indices/yara`.
+The **nf-core/hlatyping** pipeline uses a default HLA reference which is located in the pipelines root directory in `./data/references`.
 The references are based on the IMGT/HLA Release 3.14.0, July 2013, and have been processed as described in the [publication](https://doi.org/10.1093/bioinformatics/btu548) of OptiType.
+The reference is automatically set during the pipeline execution based on the information provided in the `seq_type` column of the samplesheet (`dna` or `rna`).

 You can always download new versions from the [HLA database](https://www.ebi.ac.uk/ipd/imgt/hla/docs/release.html), but be aware that these allele sets are missing intron sequence information, which will have a negative influence in the HLA typing outcome in case of DNAseq.